ZcashAnonymous/zcash-tor-manual/README.md

 # Project goal

-The goal of this project is to ensure that a user's IP address is not exposed to any Zcash-related services when installing, updating, and using Zcash software.
+The goal of this project is to ensure that a user's IP address is not exposed to any Zcash-related services when installing, updating, and using a Zcash full node on a Debian server.

 # Bounties